abriqqi.com

 These two prepositions are the most used ones in Spanish.
-This lesson is dedicated to different and popular use cases that they have.
+This lesson is about different and popular use cases that they have.

 A. Action towards a person